US Web3 Contractor Paid in USDC? Invoice in USD + Conversion Rule + Proof Pack (Avoid Disputes)

 Gas feels like a small number… until it isn’t.
 And the emotional cost is always bigger than the dollar cost.

-Also: specify the exact network.
+Also specify the exact network.
 “I paid you” is meaningless if they sent USDC on the wrong chain.
+(This is an extremely common operational failure mode in crypto payments.)

-If your contract is tied to relocation/global work constraints, this hub helps frame real-world friction:
+If your work is tied to relocation/global work constraints, this hub helps frame real-world friction:

 https://artofblockchain.club/discussion/global-relocation-work-abroad-hub